awslabs/aws-deployment-framework/docs/admin-guide.md

 ## adfconfig

-The `adfconfig.yml` file resides on the [Master Account](#master-account) CodeCommit Repository *(in us-east-1)* and defines the general high level configuration for the AWS Deployment Framework.
-These values from the value are synced into AWS Systems Manager Parameter Store and are used for certain orchestration options throughout your Organization.
-Below is an example of its contents.
-When you install ADF via the Serverless Application Repository, some of the information entered in the parameters will be passed into the *adfconfig.yml* that is committed to the bootstrap repository as a starting point, you can always edit it and push it back into the bootstrap repository to update any values.
+The `adfconfig.yml` file resides on the [Master Account](#master-account) CodeCommit Repository *(in us-east-1)* and defines the general high-level configuration for the AWS Deployment Framework.
+The configuration properties are synced into AWS Systems Manager Parameter Store and are used for certain orchestration options throughout your Organization.

+Below is an example of an `adfconfig.yml file.
+When you install ADF via the Serverless Application Repository, some of the information entered at the time of deployment will be passed into the `adfconfig.yml` that is committed to the bootstrap repository as a starting point.
+You can always edit it and push it back into the bootstrap repository to update any values.

 ```yaml
 roles: